 This is the moment in which many people suspected she would become the second Lotso, but she is merely deeply saddened.
 She even offers to give Woody his voice box back, but the cowboy has other plans.
 Enlisting the help of the impressively hammy 1970s-era stuntman toy by the name of Duke Caboom, they traverse the carnival with the intent of introducing Gabby to Bonnie.
 However, along the way, Gabby spots a crying, lost girl and decides to help her.
 As if it was destiny, the child happily takes Gabby and the doll, at last, has the opportunity to make someone happy.
 In the end, the antagonist was never evil to begin with.
 Disney tried their hand at twist villains time and again throughout the 2010s, and Gabby was definitely one of the more effective ones – particularly for those who had following the series this entire time.

 When they return to the RV, Woody initially bids farewell to Bo, but after reflecting upon what he has gone through, he christens Jessie the new sheriff and decides to live the life of a lost toy.
 It is a bittersweet moment that seems like the true end of an era.
-The only real problem I have with the scene is that it lacks the same emotional resonance the ending of Toy Story 3 packed.
-Admittedly, it’s difficult to pin down exactly why that is.
-If I were to make an educated guess, I feel by having an ending highly similar to that of its direct predecessor, the overarching story essentially has two third acts.
-Nonetheless, the ending is very well done, and watching Woody and Buzz part ways is a powerful moment the writers earned.
+However, the problem I have with this scene is that it lacks the same emotional resonance the ending of Toy Story 3 packed.

 When Toy Story 4 was announced, a feeling of dread overcame fans of the first three films.
 The third installment had such a definitive, conclusive ending that it wouldn’t seem right to continue the story.
 Even bearing Pixar’s impressive track record in mind, nobody predicted that Toy Story 4 would receive overwhelmingly positive critical praise.
-It deserved its reception because what Pixar crafted was not a mere token sequel.
-This is because unlike Incredibles 2, Toy Story 4 actively strove to explore new ideas with its intriguing premise.
-I do sort of sympathize with the skeptics insofar that Toy Story 4 was the weakest installment the franchise had spawned as of 2019.
-Even so, Toy Story 4 stands as a solid piece of animation, and just like its predecessors, I feel everyone – from returning fans to newcomers – can watch it and appreciate what it has to offer.
+The odds were not in its favor, so creating something that could appease fans and critics alike was quite the accomplishment.